 Yes, it’s possible to make a decent gaming PC for under $ 600, with great integrated graphics.
-In this gaming configuration, you could build a graphics card such as the AMD RX 580 or NVidia GTX 1060 a year ago.
+You could build a graphics card such as the AMD RX 580 or NVidia GTX 1060 a year ago in this gaming configuration.
 This gaming PC would be a severe competitor to PS4 and Xbox consoles in that variant.

 Due to the mining of cryptocurrencies, supply chain disruptions due to the pandemic, and the chip crisis, there was a sharp jump in the prices of graphics cards.
 Their availability on a global level has also come into question.